-We have defined three time horizons - short term (within one year), medium (2 - 5 years) and long term (over 5 years) - in the process of risk identification.
-We have also considered the following transition and physical risk in our risk identification process.
+We have defined three time horizons - short term (within one year), medium (2-5 years) and long term (over 5 years) - in the process of risk identification.
+The following transition and physical risk were taken into account in our risk identification process as listed in the table below:

-Risk Type Sub-Type Climate-related risk description Time Horizon affected Transition Risk Policy The HKSAR government has adopted more aggressive policies to meet its pledged emission reduction targets and the use of subsidies and other means to develop carbon-reducing or low-carbon industries.
+Risk Type Sub-Type Climate-related risk description Time Horizon affected Policy The HKSAR government has adopted policies to meet its pledged emission reduction targets and the use of subsidies and other means to develop carbon-reducing or low-carbon industries.
 Customers in low-carbon sectors may gain, while customers in high-carbon sectors may experience a deterioration in profitability and solvency due to a significant increase in the price of carbon and operating costs.
-Medium term Technology Technology change relating to energy-saving, low-carbon transportation, and increasing use of non-fossil fuels or other technologies that help reduce GHG emissions are needed to meet policy goals.
-Medium - Long term

-- The new low-carbon industries and low-carbon technologies are rapidly maturing, and quickly occupying most of the market share, while the market share of traditional high- carbon emission industries has declined significantly, with deteriorated profitability, and declined solvency.
-Market • Increased production costs due to changing input prices may lead to narrowing profit margin and hence repayment ability of our customers.
-Medium - Long term Regulatory • Banks are required to meet regulatory requirements of managing climate change and climate-related financial disclosure.
-We should ensure sufficient resources are allocated to implement the relevant framework.
-Short - Medium term Reputation • Lack of climate and environmental awareness in conducting business activities may adversely affect the company's ability to maintain or establish business relationships.
-Medium - Long term Physical Acute • The bank's real estate collateral in areas prone to impact from acute weather conditions such as typhoons and flooding will decrease in value.
-Medium - Long term Risk Chronic • Long term climate change (e.g. Rising mean temperatures and sea level) resulting in decreasing the expected value of some climate sensitive assets and business of certain industries.
+Medium term Transition Risk Technology Technology change relating to energy-saving, low-carbon transportation, and increasing use of non-fossil fuels or other technologies that help reduce GHG emissions are required to meet policy goals.
+The new low-carbon industries and low-carbon technologies are rapidly maturing, and quickly occupying most of the market share, while the market share of traditional high-carbon emission industries has declined significantly, with deteriorated profitability, and declined solvency.
+Market Increased production costs due to changing input prices may lead to narrowing profit margin and hence adversely impacted repayment ability of our customers.
+Medium - Long term Regulatory Banks are required to meet regulatory requirements of managing climate change and climate-related financial disclosure.
+Sufficient resources are allocated should be ensured to implement the relevant framework.
+Short - Medium term Reputation Lack of climate and environmental awareness in conducting business activities may adversely affect the company's ability to maintain or establish business relationships.
+Medium - Long term Di 1 Acute ■ The bank's real estate collateral in areas prone to impact from acute weather conditions such as typhoons and flooding will decrease in value.
+Medium - Long term Physical Risk Chronic ■ Long term climate change (e.g. Rising mean temperatures and sea level and shifts in weather patterns and climate zones) resulting in decreasing the expected value of some climate sensitive assets and business of certain industries.
 Long term

-Considering the exposure characteristics of OAL where loans, including vehicle loans, equipment loans and mortgages loans, are regarded as the primary composition of the portfolio, credit risk is assessed to be the most material risk to OAL.
-We expect to focus on the short- and medium-term strategies in view of the product nature and loan tenor of our current lending portfolio in vehicle finance and commercial finance.
+Considering the exposure characteristics of OAL where loans, including vehicle loans and equipment loans, are regarded as the primary composition of the portfolio, credit risk was assessed to be the most material risk to OAL.
+We focus on the short- and medium-term strategies in view of the product nature and loan tenor of our current lending portfolio in vehicle finance and commercial finance.
 Associated opportunities identified include the increasing demand for EV cars, as vehicle financing is one of the primary compositions in OAL's current portfolio.
-We are still at an exploration stage for climaterelated opportunities and is closely observing the market trend.
+We are currently in the exploration stage for climate-related opportunities and are closely observing the market trend.